 Intellectual property laws, along with court decisions and regulations, establish rules for the following activities:

-resolving disputes between companies making or selling similar intellectual property products and services, and
+resolving disputes between companies making or selling similar intellectual property products and services.

 Intellectual property laws don’t prevent someone from stepping on the owner’s rights.
 But the laws do give an owner the ammunition to take a trespasser to court.
 This is the most well-known benefit of owning intellectual property: The owner acquires exclusive rights and can file a lawsuit to stop others who use the property without authorization.
 If the intellectual property owner does not confront the person or company who has acted without permission, then the illegal activity will likely continue.

-Patent law.
-There are three types of patents: utility, design, and plant.
-Utility patents (the most common type) are granted to the inventor of a new, nonobvious invention.
-The utility patent owner has the exclusive right to make, use, and sell the invention for a limited term—usually 17 to 18 years.
+Patent law establishes three types of patents: Utility patents (the most common) are awarded for new processes, machines, manufactures, or compositions of matter, or new uses of any of the above.
+The utility patent owner has the exclusive right to make, use, and sell the invention for a limited term—it expires 20 years after the date the application was filed.
+Design patents are awarded to new nonfunctional, ornamental, or aesthetic design elements of an invention or product.
 A design patent (for a new but nonfunctional design) lasts 14 years after the date the patent issues.
+Plant patents are granted for new asexually reproducible plants (plants reproducible by grafting or cloning).
 A plant patent expires 20 years from the date the patent was filed.

-Copyright law.
-Copyrights are granted for original creative expressions produced by authors, composers, artists, designers, programmers, and similar creative individuals.
+Copyright law protects expressions of creative ideas such as songs, artwork, writing, films, software, architecture, and video games.
 Copyright law does not protect ideas and facts, only the manner in which those ideas and facts are expressed.
 Copyright protection lasts a long time, often more than 100 years.

-Trademark law.
-Trademark law protects the rights of businesses that use distinctive names, designs, logos, slogans, or other signifiers to identify and distinguish their products and services.
+Trademark law protects marketing signifiers such as the name of a product or service or the symbols, logos, shapes, designs, sounds, or smells used to identify it.
 This protection can last as long as the company uses the trademark in commerce—for example, many trademarks, such as Coca-Cola and General Mills, have been protected for over a century.

-Trade secret law.
+Trade secret law commonly protects confidential designs, devices, processes, compositions, techniques, formulas, information, or recipes.
 A trade secret is any confidential information that gives a business a competitive advantage.
 Under trade secret law, the owner of this confidential information can prevent others from using the information if it was obtained illegally.
 Trade secret protection lasts for as long as the business maintains the secret.

 Legal Basis of Intellectual Property Laws